All Episodes

 I have to be honest here with you folks.

-We got a call coming up from a guy, an admitted low information voter who voted for Obama.
+We got a call coming up from a guy, an admitted low-information voter who voted for Obama.

-He'd been listening here for a couple of months, it says, and he's he's starting to see things differently.
+He'd been listening here for a couple of months, it says, and he's starting to see things differently.

 But you remember when the doctor said common sense would say, given what we're learning, that you shut down flights from the three countries in Africa.